MrYsLab/telemetrix-esp32/README.md

 # The Telemetrix Project

+# The Telemetrix Client For The ESP32 Is A Work In Progress

 Telemetry is a system for collecting data on a remote device and then automatically transmitting the collected data back to local receiving equipment for processing.